friendlyarm/sd-fuse_rk3399/README.md

 git add ./arch/arm64/configs/my_defconfig
 cd -
 ```
-Specify the configuration of the kernel using the KCFG environment variable (KERNEL_SRC specifies the source directory), and compile the kernel with your configuration:
+To compile the kernel, use the environment variables KERNEL_SRC and KCFG to set the source code folder and the defconfig file:
 ```
-export KERNEL_SRC=$PWD/kernel
-export KCFG=my_defconfig
-./build-kernel.sh friendlycore-lite-focal-arm64
+KERNEL_SRC=kernel KCFG=my_defconfig ./build-kernel.sh friendlycore-lite-focal-arm64
 ```

-#### Compiling the kernel headers
+#### Compiling the kernel headers only
 Set the environment variable MK_HEADERS_DEB to 1, which will compile the kernel headers:
 ```
 MK_HEADERS_DEB=1 ./build-kernel.sh friendlycore-lite-focal-arm64
 ```
-#### Other
+#### Environment Variables
+* KERNEL_SRC is used to specify the local kernel source code dir.
+* KCFG is used to specify the kernel defconfig (located in the arch/arm64/configs/ dir).
-* Set the environment variable BUILD_THIRD_PARTY_DRIVER to 0 will skip the compilation of third-party driver modules
+* Set BUILD_THIRD_PARTY_DRIVER to 0 to skip compiling third-party driver modules
+* Set SKIP_DISTCLEAN to 1 to skip running distclean before compiling

 ### Compiling the u-boot
 *Note: Here we use friendlycore-lite-focal system as an example*